Washington Girls Basketball Prep Poll

 |7

-Others receiving votes: Mansfield 4.
-Willapa Valley 3.
+Others receiving votes: Sunnyside Christian 5.
+Willapa Valley 2.
 Naselle 1.
 Pateros 1.

 |———